Risk-Sensitive Control and an Abstract Collatz-Wielandt Formula: Introduction

 \section{Introduction}

 We consider the infinite horizon risk-sensitive control problem for a controlled reflected diffusion in a bounded domain.
 This seeks to minimize the asymptotic growth rate of the expected `exponential of integral' cost, which in turn coincides with the principal eigenvalue of a quasi-linear elliptic operator defined as the pointwise envelope of a family of linear elliptic operators parametrized by the `control' parameter.
 The Kre{\u\i}n-Rutman theorem has been widely applied to study the time-asymptotic behavior of linear parabolic equations \cite[Chapter~7]{Smith-95}.
-A recent extension of the Kre{\u\i}n-Rutman theorem to positively 1-homogeneous compact (nonlinear) operators and the ensuing variational formulation for the principal eigenvalue extends the classical Collatz--Weilandt formula for the Perron-Frobenius eigenvalue of irreducible non-negative matrices.
-Using this, we are able to obtain a variational formulation for the principal eigenvalue that reduces to the celebrated Donsker--Varadhan characterization thereof in the linear case.
+A recent extension of the Kre{\u\i}n-Rutman theorem to positively 1-homogeneous compact (nonlinear) operators and the ensuing variational formulation for the positive eigenpair extends the classical Collatz--Wielandt formula for the Perron-Frobenius eigenvalue of irreducible non-negative matrices.
+Using this, we are able to obtain a variational formulation for the positive eigenpair that reduces to the celebrated Donsker--Varadhan characterization thereof in the linear case.
+In the linear case, the eigenvalue in the positive eigenpair coincides with the principal eigenvalue.
+This is not in general true for the nonlinear case.
+Hence we obtain a Collatz-Wielandt formula for the unique positive eigenpair (see the example in Remark~\ref{R4.2}).
 This establishes interesting connections between theory of risk-sensitive control, nonlinear Kre{\u\i}n-Rutman theorem, and Donsker--Varadhan theory.